Sexism and video games: The #MeToo impact on the video game industry

 In August 2019, following Nathalie Lawhead coming forward with sexual assault accusations against Jeremy Soule, several other women and non-binary people brought additional accusations of sexual assault, harassment, and abuse against members of the industry, including some whose reports had been generally overlooked in the past.
 A number of industry members established a "Times Up" group to encourage other women to speak up about events in their past.
 Anita Sarkeesian stated that this may be the expected #MeToo moment for the industry.

 A similar wave of sexual harassment and misconduct accusations occurred in June 2020.
 Initial claims were made against one of the popular Destiny 2 players on Twitch by several women on June 19, 2020, accusing this player of inappropriate conduct in both online and offline behavior.
 This led to at least seventy women involved in the industry to speak out on other Twitch streamers who had engaged in similar inappropriate behavior, including one directed at Omeed Dariani, the CEO of Online Performers Group, a talent agency that represents many Twitch streamers.
 Dariani apologized for his past behavior and subsequently stepped down.
 Twitch was also criticized for allowing such behavior to occur, and the service said it would begin to evaluate all reported incidents and work with law enforcement as necessary.
-The event led to other accusations of past misconducted to be raised against various members of the video game industry and other closely related markets, including freelance writer Chris Avellone, CEO of Cards Against Humanity Max Temkin (who resigned following the allegations), Wizards of the Coast artist Noah Bradley (who was terminated following the accusations), and Ubisoft creative director Ashraf Ismail (who stepped down from his position to deal with his personable matters).
+The event led to other accusations of past misconduct to be raised against various members of the video game industry and other closely related markets, including freelance writer Chris Avellone (later retracted), CEO of Cards Against Humanity Max Temkin (who resigned following the allegations), Wizards of the Coast artist Noah Bradley (who was terminated following the accusations), and Ubisoft creative director Ashraf Ismail (who stepped down from his position to deal with his personable matters).
 Both Ubisoft and Insomniac Games also addressed additional claims of their employees being accused of sexual harassment and stated they would take these accusations seriously and investigate the matters internally.
 Charges were made toward the CEO of Evolution Championship Series (EVO), Joey Cuellar, who was subsequently let go.
 Multiple publishers that had backed the event had pulled out on this news, and the EVO event, which had already been reworked as an online event due to the COVID-19 pandemic, was subsequently cancelled.

 However, the #MeToo movement has partially made its way to the gaming industry, starting from the audience's demand, and is currently moving its way up.
 More and more gamers are looking to expand their gameplay to play protagonists of different identities, allowing them to see the world through somebody else's eyes.
 Hence, the #MeToo movement is starting to seep into the gaming industry itself.